 Introduction to Akhet 2

-This chapter recounts Akhet's history and current status.
-The next chapter introduces some vocabulary terms.
+This chapter discusses Akhet's history and current status.
+The second chapter introduces some vocabulary terms.
 The third chapter summarizes how to create a Pyramid application using the recommended skeleton, and how to use the Pyramid and Akhet development versions.
-The subsequent chapters analyze different aspects of the default application, and discuss various enhancements you can add to it.
+The next several chapters analyze different aspects of the default application, and discuss various enhancements you can add to it.
 The final chapters discuss other Pyramid topics.

 Akhet evolved out of a Pyramid/SQLAlchemy application scaffold.
 It then grew more Pylons-like features, a small library, and documentation that expanded to become a general introduction to Pyramid.
 In Akhet 2, the documentation takes center stage and the scaffold has been retired.
 Why this reversal?
-Mainly because it's so much work to maintain a scaffold.
-(The scaffold rant appendix has the full details.)
-Also, Pyramid 1.3 consolidates the built-in scaffolds to three well-chosen ones.
+Pyramid, in version 1.3 (to be released at the end of 2011 or early 2012), consolidates the built-in scaffolds to three: